Learn Python for Data Science (Course I)July 18, 2020 2020-08-26 9:26

 - Installing Python and Getting Started

 Control Flow Tools in Python

-In this chapter, you will learn about the various control flow tools used in Python.
+In this chapter, you will learn about various control flow tools used in Python.

-Control Flow tools in Python are quite similar to the ones used by other programming languages.
-Control flow statements determine what section of code should be run in a program at any time.
+Control Flow tools in Python are like the ones used in other programming languages.
+Control flow statements determine what section of code should run in a program at any time.
 These statements include conditional statements and loops.
 Let’s discuss each one of them in detail.

 1. If statement

 The if statement is a conditional statement responsible for executing programming blocks based on specified conditions.

 Example of if, elif and else statement in Python: